-Activity - Children dress in seasonal clothing and use props to pretend they are experiencing the different seasons of the year.
+Activity - Children dress in seasonal clothing and use props to pretend they are experiencing different seasons of the year.

-- Vary the materials in the Dramatic Play Center to relate to different units of study and to reflect the children's interests. - Observe when and how children interact with one another.
+- Vary the materials in the Dramatic Play Center to relate to different units of study and to reflect the children's interests. - Notice whether children are able to independently dress themselves using the clothing provided. - Observe when and how children interact with one another.
 Do they agree on the roles they will play and relate to each other in those roles? - Listen to what children say when they are absorbed in dramatic play to know when and how to intervene or make conversation.